cloudmesh-community/book/chapters/class/516/week3-arch.md

   and contrast it with AI services offered by cloud providers.
 This will be discussed in upcoming lectures.

 * You must provide a report with meaningful benchmarks.

-* You will have to write a report.
+The report is written in markdown.
 We will discuss with you how to do that in a future lecture.

 Please note that the above requirements also hold true if you use